Port Jefferson Station, New York

 CategoryInformation

-TransportationLong Island Rail Road – Port Jefferson Branch
+TransportationLong Island Rail Road Port Jefferson Branch terminus, plus local road and bus access

 Zip Code11776

 Port Jefferson Station may not have the name recognition of its waterfront neighbor, but it plays a vital role in the region as a livable, connected, and accessible North Shore community.
-With its strong transportation links, suburban comfort, and close proximity to coastal attractions, it remains a practical and appealing place to live on Long Island.
+With strong transportation links, suburban convenience, and close proximity to coastal attractions, it remains a practical place to live and a useful inland base for exploring this part of Long Island.